eadehemingway/set-up/README.md

 ### whats the problem?

-you will not have the right access rights to git repositories if you have not set up your SSH key.
+you will not have the right access rights to private git repositories if you have not set up your SSH key.
 If you try and clone a private repo it will not allow you to do so.

 ### Whats the solution ?